 - A going-home outfit.
 Bring something roomy and easy to get into (believe it or not, you'll probably still look 5 or 6 months pregnant ) — along with a pair of flat shoes.
 The last thing you'll be worrying about when you go home is whether your outfit is fashionable.

 For your baby

 An infant car seat.
 You can't drive your baby home without one!
-We will set you up with the Certified Car Seat Installer once the baby is born and before you go home from the hospital.
 If you would like to have the seat properly installed ahead of time, you can call Cheyenne County Hospital and we will schedule a time to do this before the baby is born.
 When he or she is born, you will be shown how to properly buckle the baby.

 A going-home outfit (one-piece stretchy outfits are easiest) and a snowsuit if it's very cold.
 Include a pair of socks or booties if the outfit doesn't have feet.